 A blender or an immersion blender is the best way to liquefy the raspberries whether you use fresh or frozen.

 - Start by blending the raspberries with just the vinegar until it is completely liquid.
 A regular blender, immersion blender or even a smoothie maker will do the job.

 - Next it’s important to strain the mixture to remove the raspberry seeds.

 - At this point you could simply whisk in the rest of the ingredients – the salt, agave and oils.
 This will create a beautiful deep magenta vinaigrette.

-- Or if you prefer a creamier texture, rinse out the blender and return the strained raspberry-vinegar.
+- Or if you prefer a creamier texture, rinse out the blender and return the strained raspberry mixture.
 Add the oils, salt and agave and blend until it’s creamy.
-The vinaigrette will turn a paler pink color.
+The blender will whip air into it turning the vinaigrette a paler pink color.

 - The final step is to taste the vinaigrette to make sure that all the flavors pop.
 See below for guidance on how to adjust the flavors if needed.
 This is also described in my post The Correct Ratio for a Traditional Vinaigrette.